 Growing from $50-60bn of annual FX flow to $100bn is going to require some effort.
-In the consumer market, TransferWise’s current run rate is still a small fraction of the c$2trn market.
-Note the World Bank numbers of c. $700m, which focus on migrant remittances, exclude large parts of the market that cover TransferWise consumer customers.
+In the consumer market, TransferWise’s current run rate is still a small fraction of the c.$2tn market.
+Note that the World Bank numbers of c.$700m, which focus on migrant remittances, exclude large parts of the market that cover TransferWise consumer customers.

 Which means growth has to come from: